 Assistant to the Dean

-Megan is responsible for a broad range of activities including oversight of the staff and activities within the office and ensuring implementation of the Dean’s various initiatives.
-She serves as the Dean’s liaison with other units throughout the University, within the college, and other internal and external constituents.
+The assistant to the dean is responsible for a broad range of activities including oversight of the staff and activities within the office and ensuring implementation of the Dean’s various initiatives.
+He/she serves as the Dean’s liaison with other units throughout the University, within the college, and other internal and external constituents.

 Shannon Archibeque-Engle joined Colorado State University’s College of Agricultural Sciences in October of 2013 after over eight years in the Department of Animal Sciences as an academic advisor.
 Shannon serves the college as the Director of Diversity and Retention.
 She is an active member of the National Academic Advising Association, the Colorado Coalition for the Educational Advancement of Latinos, and a founding member of Colorado State University’s Professional Advisors Network.
 Shannon is passionate about diversity and retention issues in higher education as well as the role of advising in the undergraduate student experience.
 She has led inclusion and multicultural communication workshops for diverse audiences including junior high, high school, undergraduate, and graduate students as well as faculty retreats and community groups.
 Shannon also developed and teaches AGRI496 – Leadership in Agriculture, a course designed to train students in inclusive and effective leadership.